 How to Break the Sugar Habit

 Do you ever crave sugar so intensely that you feel like you must be addicted to it?
-According to a

 Do you ever crave sugar so intensely that you feel like you must be addicted to it?
 According to a Huffington Post column by physician and best-selling author Mark Hyman you probably are.
 Sugar consumption increases the amount of the amino acid dopamine in our brain, which in turn activates the dopamine receptor D2, creating the sensation of pleasure.
 It’s a cruel trick of biology, really: We like feeling pleasure, so we eat more sugar.
 And we all know the downsides to overindulging in the sweets department.
 What’s more, new scientific studies have shown that the dopamine receptors of some overweight or obese people require more sugar to become stimulated than those of thinner folks, causing the heavier folks to eat even more sugar to get their “sugar high.”